 Accepting your COPS award is a simple and straightforward process.
-The award document to accept your new grant can be found in the award package.
+The award document to accept your new grant can be found in the award packet.
 Other important information about your award can be found online at www.cops.usdoj.gov.
 You should carefully read all award information prior to signing the award document and accepting your grant.

-COPS Grant Award Document - To accept your award, this document must be signed by the top law enforcement and government executives in your jurisdiction, and then returned to the COPS Office.
+■ COPS Grant Award Document - To accept your award, this document must be signed by the top law enforcement and government executives or agency executives as indicated on your award document, and then returned to the COPS Office.